jeredw/trekkin/README.md

 Each panel shows one command at a time, which may be either for that panel or for another panel.
 Players should be doing a mix of pushing buttons and telling other people to push buttons.
-When assigning commands to show on each panel, we always choose the panel that was least recently assigned a command, breaking ties randomly.
+When assigning commands to show on each panel, we always choose the panel that was least recently assigned a command to _do_, breaking ties randomly.

 ## Networking

 The game uses TCP on a LAN with small messages so clients and servers should turn off Nagle's algorithm.
 The server resets a client connection when
 - It's been more than 10 seconds waiting for a TCP ACK.
-- There is a protocol framing error (a message > 150k).
+- There is a likely protocol framing error (a message > 150k).
 - There is a non `EAGAIN` read/write error.
 - Something is wrong with libuv (hopefully not).
 - It's worse than that - he's dead, Jim.